my-language-skills/all-in-one-metadata/docs/documentation-1.md

 ## About All in one metadata plugin

+This is a plugin for the Wordpress CMS that can be used to add metadata on a website.
+The plugin supports integration with the Pressbooks plugin that enables the user to add Books on a website.
+This plugin works on both multisite installation and singe site installation of Wordpress.
+When the plugin is operating on multisite it has extra functionality which is described later in this documentation.

 The aim of All in one metadata is to accomplish:

 * A detailed description of the schema metadata.